Schwarzenberg Palace

 Schwarzenberský palác

-A significant Renaissance palace near Prague Castle, part of the National Gallery Prague.
-It is renowned for its distinctive black-and-white sgraffito facade and houses the 'Old Masters' art collection.
+A magnificent Renaissance palace near Prague Castle, renowned for its distinctive black-and-white sgraffito facade and housing the National Gallery Prague's 'Old Masters' art collection.

 🎨 Renowned for its distinctive black-and-white sgraffito facade and 'Old Masters' art collection.